Universal Music Australia

 Universal identified a large proportion of their users where on mobile and using the facebook app – something confirmed across all sites quickly with Rollup Reporting!
 This information provides Unoversal the data to back its ongoing social marketing efforts – which are in fact proving very successful!

 Send us a message and let us know what you are trying to accomplish.
-We’d love to help!let’s talk
+We’d love to help and will get back to you within ASAP within 1hr.let’s talk

 © 2020 Tribalism.
 All rights reserved.